yacinecheikh/custom-linux/README.md

 The Custom iso relies on packages that are not included with the standard Alpine image.

-These required packages can be downloaded with the `fetch-packages.sh` script.
 Some packages require having enabled the Alpine community repository first.

 The main dependencies are `yq`, `networkmanager`, `networkmanager-cli` and `eudev`.
 The reason I am publishing build instructions instead of a pre-built iso is that I am not sure if I am legally allowed to distribute these packages as part of an ISO.

-After fetching the packages, they have to be indexed and signed with the `build-apkindex.sh` script.

 <!--TODO: write how to setup abuild-->